saugat140/saugat140/README.md

 - 🌱 I’m currently learning about machine learning concepts
 - 📫 How to reach me: saugat.neu140@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Alongside the programming languages I know I am also fluent in 3 different languages spoken languages.
+- ⚡ Fun fact: Alongside the programming languages I know I am also fluent in 3 different spoken languages.

 <!--
 **saugat140/saugat140** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.